 My seeking brain loved to remind me — of course I’m not enough!
 I haven’t built an empire!
 I haven’t made all of my dreams come true!
 I don’t eat all organic!
 I should shave my legs more often!
 Tell my friends I love them!
 Stop watching hulu.com!
 My financial situation is definitely not enough!

 Finding new truths is part of this amazing self-realization journey we’re all on together.

-Does that seem at odds with a personal development site dedicated to “conquering a crisis” or “gaining clarity for ridiculously awesome forward movement”?
-I think not.
+Does that seem at odds with a personal development site dedicated to “helping women reinvent themselves” or “gaining clarity for meaningful forward movement?”

-Before any conquering or forward movement, we must start from a strong, loving, secure base of self worth.
+Before any reinventing or forward movement, we must start from a strong, loving, secure base of self-worth.
 If we don’t believe we are deserving of a big bold bright existence, it will never happen.
-And what I’m finding and exploring more and more is that this self love, this ability to believe we are deserving, boils down to the ability to declare “I am enough”.
+And what I’m finding and exploring more and more is that this self-love, this ability to believe we are deserving, boils down to the ability to declare “I am enough.”

 Try it.
 Say it out loud.
 I am enough.